 2.2 Business roles and Levels

 The following is the list of user roles who will have access to the application to perform the activities defined in the workflow.
 The users configured in the system will be assigned roles.
 Each user may have one or more role.
-The user roles are then mapped to the activities in the workflow which they will perform.
+The user roles are then mapped to the activities in the work flow which they will perform.